benmaier/epipack/docs/tutorial/visualizations.rst

 ==================

 The grid layout can also be more than just showing a well-mixed simulation.
-It is the natural presentation of a lattice.
-In order to simulate on a 2D lattice, construct the stochastic model with lattice links that you can get from :func:`epipack.network_models.get_2D_lattice_links`.
+It is the natural representation of a lattice.
+In order to simulate on a 2D lattice, construct the stochastic model with lattice links that you can get from :func:`epipack.networks.get_2D_lattice_links`.

 .. code:: python